-Activities The Great Outdoors Eight Tips for Safe Tree Skiing Share PINTEREST Email Print Karl Weatherly/Digital Vision/Getty Images The Great Outdoors Skiing Basics Gear Hiking Climbing Snowboarding Surfing Paddling Fishing Sailing Scuba Diving & Snorkeling By Mike Doyle Mike Doyle is an award-winning skiing journalist who grew up in New York snow country and has skied all over the world.
+Activities The Great Outdoors Eight Tips for Safe Tree Skiing Share PINTEREST Email Print Karl Weatherly/Digital Vision/Getty Images The Great Outdoors Skiing Basics Gear Climbing Snowboarding Surfing Paddling Fishing Sailing Scuba Diving & Snorkeling By Mike Doyle Mike Doyle Mike Doyle is an award-winning skiing journalist who grew up in New York snow country and has skied all over the world.
 Learn about our Editorial Process Updated on 05/13/19 Tree skiing most commonly refers to skiing off the groomed slopes, in and among trees of various sizes, shapes, and types.
 It is exhilarating and easily accessible at any ski area in North America.
 The U.S and Canada are said to offer the best tree skiing in the world because, on a grand scale, the mountains of North America don't reach the barren heights of Europe's Alps and South America's ski resorts.
 Into the Glades Once you venture off groomed trails and into any glades you need to know you are increasing the possibility of being hurt, i.e. running into a tree.
 Trees are not bendable slalom poles.
 There is no give to a tree and a head-on, or even an arm smack, can cause serious injury.
 However, that being said, and hopefully understood without the need for practice, here are a number of precautions to take to make tree skiing as safe as possible.
 Trees Don't Move - Ski Where Your Ability Allows East, West, or in between, do not randomly ski into a stand of trees.
 Most ski areas have marked gladed areas available that are rated for standard ability levels.
 However, there is little or no real tree skiing for abilities less than high intermediate.
 Remember - grooming machines don't fit in the forest - so, you need to be able to ski in the various conditions you will find there.
 You will find powder, crud, iced over ruts, etc. - whatever Mother Nature puts up on a given day.
 For the most part, tree skiing means quick, short turns - many of them.
 If the glade is marked double black or higher, expect sudden or protracted areas combining the trees with steep verticals, bumps, cliffs, and other fun obstacles.
 Be sure you are ready to ski there.
 Ski With Friends and Stay in Sight Ideally, ski with two friends, one to stay with someone injured and one to go for help.
 It doesn't take more than maybe 10 or 20 feet to lose sight of a person in the woods.
 While most marked glades lead downhill to open groomed terrain that is not always the case - especially in areas marked for higher ability.
 If you lose sight of your partners, call out until you can regroup again.
 Actually, a whistle carries a lot farther than yelling but try to use it only when you really get that creepy, all alone feeling.
 Be Bound by Resort Boundaries In a ski resort setting, the area boundaries are generally marked by tree signs, snow fences or ropes.
 Don't randomly ski past the boundary markers because that area is not routinely patrolled.
 Watch the Time A good general rule is not to enter the woods after 3:30 PM, because if you get lost, getting found quickly, after dark, is problematic.
 Backpacks Are Great Friends Carry whatever you want, but at least bring water, some energy snacks, a compass, and a trail map for orienting.
 Look Between the Trees The lower the elevation, the closer together the trees are, and that can be very close together.
 Don't focus on the trees, look into the spaces between the trees - the body tends to initially follow the eye.
 In the East and Midwest In the East and Midwest, the glades are lower and thicker, so don't ski with your pole straps on as they can easily get caught on branches.
 Be careful of the depth of the snow cover.
 If there's too little snow it won't cover evergreen root systems which can ensnare a ski tip with very bad results.
 Also, be extra careful skiing "slides" - bare rock, but, inviting verticals, cleared by mudslides.
 In the West We shouldn't have to say always wear a helmet and goggles.
 The big issue of tree skiing in the deep snow country is tree wells.
 Tree wells are areas of very loose uncompressed snow that form a hole or depression around the base of a tree.
 Evergreen trees, especially, have large and low hanging branches that can hold a lot of snow.
 This prohibits snow from filling in and consolidating around the base of the tree.
 These holes are hidden from view by the tree's low hanging branches and a headfirst fall into a tree well can be dangerous.
 Recognizing the dangers of a tree well and taking preventive measures are very important.
 The risk of falling into a tree well is completely avoidable, so assume all trees have a hazardous tree well.
 Do not ski close to the tree and always ski with a buddy.
 The Northwest Avalanche Institute, Mt.
 Baker Ski Area, Crystal Mountain, and Dr. Robert Cadman have put together Tree Well and Deep Snow Safety for anyone skiing trees anywhere in deep snow.